Full, big resin glands loaded with THC are what we want more of on our marijuana flowers.

-Here’s how important silicon is: It plays a major role in plant metabolism, nutrients uptake, structural strength, resistance to fungal diseases, pests, drought, heat, and cold.
+Silicon plays a major role in plant metabolism, nutrients uptake, structural strength, resistance to fungal diseases, pests, drought, heat, and cold.

-What marijuana growers don’t always know is that by end of grow phase, marijuana plants grown in soil have exhausted their supply of silicon.
+By end of grow phase, marijuana plants grown in soil have exhausted their supply of silicon.

 And in some cases, soil silicon is not easily absorbed by marijuana plants.